Design a Log Analytics workspace architecture

 A workspace with Microsoft Sentinel gets three months of free data retention instead of 31 days.
 This scenario typically results in higher costs for operational data in a workspace without Microsoft Sentinel.
 See Azure Monitor Logs pricing details.

 Combined workspace Combing your data from Azure Monitor and Microsoft Sentinel in the same workspace gives you better visibility across all of your data allowing you to easily combine both in queries and workbooks.
 If access to the security data should be limited to a particular team, you can use table level RBAC to block particular users from tables with security data or limit users to accessing the workspace using resource-context.

 This configuration may result in cost savings if helps you reach a commitment tier, which provides a discount to your ingestion charges.
 For example, consider an organization that has operational data and security data each ingesting about 50 GB per day.
 Combining the data in the same workspace would allow a commitment tier at 100 GB per day.
 That scenario would provide a 15% discount for Azure Monitor and a 50% discount for Microsoft Sentinel.

 If you create separate workspaces for other criteria, you'll usually create more workspace pairs.
 For example, if you have two Azure tenants, you might create four workspaces with an operational and security workspace in each tenant.

-- If you use both Azure Monitor and Microsoft Sentinel: Create a separate workspace for each.
-Consider combining the two if it helps you reach a commitment tier.
+- If you use both Azure Monitor and Microsoft Sentinel: Consider separating each in a dedicated workspace if required by your security team or if it results in a cost savings.
+Consider combining the two for better visibility of your combined monitoring data or if it helps you reach a commitment tier.